daniel1noble/colsci_rep/docs/legends.md

-# Legends
+## Legends

-### Figure 1
-The comprehensiveness of methods reporting in the (a) measurement and (b) analysis of biological colouration.
+**Figure 1:** The comprehensiveness of methods reporting in the (a) measurement and (b) analysis of biological colouration assessed against a sample of more commonly reported information in Tables 1 and 2.
 Data are drawn from 60 empirical papers across 22 journals.
-Axis labels correspond to information presented in tables 1 and 2, respectively.
 Numbers above bars indicate sample size, as individual parameters may not be relevant to all studies.

-### Table 1
+Spec, spectrometer model; Cam, camera model; SpecL, spectrometry light source; PixAvg, pixel averaging; CamL, photography light source; WtSd, white standard/s; SpecAvg, number of spectra averaged; IntT, spectrometry integration time; Angle, spectrometry probe-sample angle; Dist, spectrometry probe-sample distance; DrkStd, dark standard/s; SpRep, species of modelled receiver; Bkg, background; Irrad, illuminant; Qcatch, form of quantum catch; Noise, type of noise modelled; ChrAdapt, chromatic adaptation.

-Information about the capture of colour data that we suggest should be reported in studies of biological colouration, depending on the method/s used.
+**Table 1:** Information about the capture of colour data we suggest be reported.
+The necessity of particular information will vary depending on a study’s objectives, as will the potential amount of variation in results that may arise from variation in parameter choice.
+Nonetheless, we suggest these details be provided in the published paper or in meta-data to ensure that studies can be leveraged to their full potential.

-### Table 2
-Information about the analysis of colour data that we suggest should be reported in studies of biological colouration.
-We present guidelines for two of the most common analytical approaches: colorimetrics (i.e. 'spectral' analyses, independent of any visual system), and visual modelling.
+**Table 2:** Information about the analysis of colour data we suggest be reported.
+We suggest guidelines for two of the most common analytical approaches: colourimetrics (i.e. 'spectral' measures of hue, saturation, and/or brightness, independent of any visual system), and visual modelling.
 Approaches to visual modelling are diverse, so the necessity of parameters may vary depending on the method used.